 Step 3: Your Brand

 Make sure customers know what you are selling.
-This sounds obvious but is a massive tripping up point for businesses.
+This sounds obvious, but it is a massive tripping-up point for businesses.
 Set up a home page they can access that tells them about you and your business.
 Put your logo on every page and every product.
 Ensure that everything links back to product photos and descriptions and spell it out to customers in a polite way, exactly what they are doing there.